owenyeo/tp/docs/UserGuide.md

 #### 3.4.1 Viewing help: `help`

 Shows a message explaining how to access the help page.
+We promise it's helpful.

 Format: `help`

 #### 3.4.2 Clearing all entries: `clear`

 Clears all entries from TimetaBRO.
+Be careful not to delete everything by accident!

 Format: `clear`